-4 free & easy ways to promote your dog-friendly property
+4 free & easy ways to promote your dog-friendly property with social media

 Now more than ever, British holidaymakers are demanding a ‘home-from-home’ feel, and it would appear that no home is complete without man’s best friend.
 We might sound biased given Out of Eden’s own love for dogs, but the trend for dog-friendly accommodation shows no signs of slowing down any time soon.
-With the added guilt and extra cost of checking pets into kennels or paying for a cat or dog sitter, being dog-friendly has become a non-negotiable factor for many holidaymakers, and one that many hospitality providers are happy to abide by when it gives an opportunity for increased revenue.
+With the added guilt and extra cost of checking pets into kennels or paying for a cat or dog sitter, being dog-friendly has become a non-negotiable factor for many holidaymakers, and one that many hospitality providers are happy to oblige when it gives an opportunity for increased revenue.

-While there are a number of online travel agents, platforms and exclusive hospitality groups dedicated to the sharing and promoting of the nation’s extensive selection of dog-friendly properties, more often than not this can come with a hefty price tag attached.
+While there are a number of online travel agents, platforms and exclusive hospitality groups dedicated to the sharing and promoting of the nation’s extensive selection of dog-friendly properties, this can also come with a hefty price tag attached.
 Though they can be a great way for prospective guests to find your property, for independent and small business owners, it can take quite a chunk out of your marketing budget.
 With that said, however, there are also a number of great, and not to mention completely free, platforms that you can use to market your pet-friendly accommodation effectively.

 1. Shout on your socials